mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Use the following modifiers when determining whether a corsair base is present: DM+2 if Law Level 0, DM–2 if Law Level 2+.

+#### Bases
-Bases: This lists what sort of bases may be present.
+This lists what sort of bases may be present.
 Roll 2D for each base type listed; for more details, see Bases on page 259.

 ## Tech Levels